 In this article, we will see an outline on Google Data Studio vs Tableau.
-We all are brought up learning different types of charts and graphs from our schooling to get aware of how-to portrait the given data in a better understandable manner.
-Likewise, in our real world, where we see many Analysts/Managers talk about drawing out visualizations from the data set and bringing out actionable insights i.e., could be employee’s periodical data and to measure how they are performing in quarterly or annually wise.
-Let’s see how this all happens, by knowing more about Google Data Studio, Tableau, and its comparison.
-No more wait let us dig into how they are unique and different to each other, where each of them almost serves the same purpose i.e., Data Visualization.
+We all are brought up learning different types of charts and graphs from our schooling to understand how-to portray the given data in a better understandable manner.
+Likewise, in our real world, where we see many Analysts/Managers talk about drawing out visualizations from the data set and bringing out actionable insights, i.e., could be employee’s periodical data and to measure how they are performing in quarterly or annually wise.
+Let’s see how this all happens by knowing more about Google Data Studio, Tableau, and its comparison.
+No more wait; let us dig into how they are unique and different to each other, where each of them almost serves the same purpose, i.e., Data Visualization.

 What is Google Data Studio?

-Looking into the history of GDS in Cloud Services, technically it is launched in mid of 2016 and later with a Beta version in 2018.
+Looking into the history of GDS in Cloud Services, technically, it is launched in mid of 2016 and later with a Beta version in 2018.
 For beginners, this tool welcomes you to have a good understanding and exposure to Report building.
-Google’s Data Studio is for free, all it needs is logging in with Google’s credentials.
-Then, using GDS, one can perform many types of flexible Reports using charts, tables i.e., such as Time series, Pie charts, Line, Area, Scatter charts and some advanced charts.
+Google’s Data Studio is for free; all it needs is logging in with Google’s credentials.
+Using GDS, one can perform many types of flexible Reports using charts and tables, i.e., Time series, Pie charts, Line, Area, Scatter charts, and some advanced charts.